maciejg-git/litewind-alpine-documentation/components/select.md

             language: "html",
         },
     ],
+    selectItems: [
+        {
+            label: "Template",
+            file: "examples/select-items.liquid",
+            language: "html",
+        },
+    ],
 }
 props: [
     {
         name: "items",
         type: ["Array"],
         default: "[]",
         description: "Array of items to select.
 This can be an `array` of `strings` or an `array` of `objects`.
-The objects should have at least two properties: a `text` that will be displayed in the menu and a `value`.", },
+The objects should have at least two properties: a `text` that will be displayed in the menu and a `value`.
+This prop is optional, items can be assigned directly to the `items` property.", },
     {
         name: "itemText",